jmframe/ngen/doc/REALIZATION_CONFIGURATION.md

 The Configuration is a key-value object and must contain these three first level object keys:
 * `global`
-  * is a key-value object that must include an object key for `formulations` that defines the default formulation(s) and also an object key for `forcing` that defines the default forcing file name pattern and path for any catchment that is not defined in `catchments`
+  * is a key-value object that must include an object key for `formulations` that defines the default formulation(s) and also an object key for `forcing` that defines the default forcing file name pattern, path, and provider for any catchment that is not defined in `catchments`
   * Note: `global` can be omitted only if every catchment is assigned a formulation

 * `time`